 Intended Audience | Researchers, pest control professionals, agricultural practitioners |

-*Disclaimer: This above description has been AI generated and has not been audited or verified for accuracy.
+*Disclaimer: The above description has been AI-generated and has not been audited or verified for accuracy.
 It is recommended to verify product details independently before making any purchasing decisions.

 Brand: NIPA

-Country of Origin: India
+Country Of Origin: India

 "The use of entomopathogenic nematodes in pest control strategies, along with bacteria, fungi, and actinomycetes, is a promising approach to combating plant parasitic nematodes.
 The book Beneficial Nematodes and Nematode Antagonistic Bioagents is divided into two sections.
 The first section (chapters 1 to 16) covers the isolation, identification, molecular characterization, mass multiplication, formulations, and shelf life of bacteria, fungi, and actinomycetes.
 The second section (chapters 17 to 24) focuses on the isolation, identification, mass culturing of insect hosts, and mass multiplication, formulations, and field potential of entomopathogenic nematodes against economically important insect pests.